Market outlook Invesco QQQ monthly review

 Today, investors can use ETFs to invest in a variety of asset classes, including stocks, bonds, commodities, currencies and alternatives.
 They can choose from actively managed strategies, as well as specialized ETFs in areas such as cybersecurity and the blockchain ecosystem (the code on which cryptocurrencies are built).
 In other words, ETFs have helped democratize investing because they’ve put institutional-caliber tools in the hands of all investors.

-QQQ has helped investors by striving to provide low-cost, liquid, tax-efficient and transparent exposure to companies that are at the forefront of transformative, long-term themes.6 Since its inception in 1999, QQQ’s Net Asset Value (NAV) has delivered an annualized return of 7.86% outperforming the broad US market, as measured by the S&P 500 Index, which posted an annualized return of 6.68% from the beginning of 1999 through the end of 2022.7
+QQQ has helped investors by striving to provide low-cost, liquid, tax-efficient and transparent exposure to companies that are at the forefront of transformative, long-term themes.7 Since its inception in 1999, QQQ’s Net Asset Value (NAV) has delivered a cumulative return of 1,025,24%, outperforming the broad US market, as measured by the S&P 500 Index, which posted a cumulative return of 619.33%.8

 Standardized Performance.
 Performance data quoted represents past performance, which is not a guarantee of future results.
 An investor cannot invest directly in an index.
 Index returns do not represent Fund returns.